Friday, 30 October 2020

 This was the headline of the Ayr Advertiser today!
 It of course refers to President Donald Trump contracting Covid-19.
 I am no fan of Trump but I genuinely wish him well and hope that he makes a good recovery.
 He has been taken to hospital but his doctors say that he is getting on ok.

-Meanwhile it was a rainy day in Glasgow, but I went for a walk anyway while listening to an audiobook, all the way to Starbucks at Kingsgate where I had coffee and a blueberry muffin before heading home; a respectable distance of 10 km.
+Meanwhile it was a rainy day in Glasgow, but I went for a walk anyway while listening to an audiobook, all the way up to Starbucks at Kingsgate where I had coffee and a blueberry muffin before heading home; a respectable distance of 10 km.
 Cat and I (and of course Flora) had a girls’ afternoon while Ally and Davie played computer games.
 We lit a lemon scented Carthusia candle, kept cosy under fleecy blankets, ate chocolate, and watched a French film.
 Flora of course didn’t eat chocolate and kept looking out sadly at the rain.
 Cat and I have notched up a good number of French films over the past few years, we both enjoy the language and the distinctive French atmosphere.
 Today we watched Truffaut’s homage to the film industry; La Nuit Americaine.
-I watched it many years ago but had forgotten many of the details, it was good to watch it again.
+I watched it many years ago but had forgotten many of the details, it was good to watch it again, although its didn't quite have the same magic for me as the first time that I watched it.

 Grandma’s Kitchen